mauricio-alves/mauricio-alves/README.md

 <img align="right" alt="All rights reserved to Pixel Jeff (https://www.behance.net/pixeljeff)" src="https://mir-s3-cdn-cf.behance.net/project_modules/1400_opt_1/9afe0493484903.5e66500f8dea4.gif" width="62%" />

-<p align="left">I'm a Web Developer focused mainly on the Front End.
-With experience in Javascript, React, Node, and Shopify, I am always looking for new knowledge and more recently I've been exploring the world of Vue and Angular frameworks.
+<p align="left">I'm a Web Developer with a primary focus on Front End, but also with experience in Full Stack development.
+I have knowledge in JavaScript, TypeScript, Vue, Angular, Shopify and style frameworks, and I'm constantly seeking to expand my knowledge, currently improving my skills in React and Node.</p>

-Throughout my career, I have had contact with agile methodologies such as Scrum and Kanban, which have served to improve my ability to communicate and collaborate within teams, as well as promote a results-oriented mentality.
-The tools Trello, Ekyte, GitHub, and Figma were fundamental for this purpose.
-I also made use of user interface frameworks, such as Bootstrap and Tailwind, ensuring visually attractive and responsive designs.
+<p align="left">Throughout my career, I have been exposed to agile methodologies such as Scrum and Kanban, which have helped me improve my communication and collaboration skills within teams, as well as fostering a results-oriented mindset.
+The tools Trello, Ekyte, GitHub, and Figma have been essential for this purpose.
+I have also used user interface frameworks such as Bootstrap and Tailwind, ensuring visually appealing and responsive designs.</p>

-With a background in Nutrition, I bring a unique combination of skills.
-I graduated from the Federal University of Bahia, with a specialization in Nutritional Therapy and Clinical Nutrition from Ganep Human Nutrition in São Paulo.
-My experience includes providing nutritional assistance to ill individuals of all age groups, with a focus on health promotion, maintenance, and recovery.
-I also worked on team management, employee training, and process improvement.
+<p align="left">With a background in Nutrition, I bring a unique combination of skills.
+I graduated from the Federal University of Bahia, with a specialization in Nutritional Therapy and Clinical Nutrition from Ganep Nutrição Humana in São Paulo.
+My experience includes providing nutritional assistance to sick individuals of all ages, with a focus on promoting, maintaining, and restoring health.
+I have also worked in team management, employee training and process improvement.</p>

-I'm currently studying for a degree in Internet Systems at UniCesumar and doing a residency in Software Development at CEPEDI, seeking to deepen my technical knowledge and stay up to date in a constantly evolving world of technology.</p>
+<p align="left">I am currently studying Internet Systems at UniCesumar, I am doing a residency in Software Development at CEPEDI and an internship in Full Stack Development at Compass UOL, seeking to deepen my technical knowledge and stay up to date in a world of constantly evolving technology.</p>

 <div style="display: inline_block" align="center">
   <h3 align="center">Front End</h3>